itsnotaboutthecell/Power-BI-Sessions/An Introduction to Tabular Editor/README.md

 | New Calculation 1 | CALCULATE ( SELECTEDMEASURE (), DATESQTD ( 'Calendar'[Date] ) ) |
 | New Calculation 2 | CALCULATE ( SELECTEDMEASURE (), DATESYTD ( 'Calendar'[Date] ) ) |

-6. Select and rename each of the following Calcuation Items individually within the Property Page's **Name** property:
+6. Individually select and rename each of the following Calcuation Items individually within the Property Page's **Name** property:

 | Key | Value |
 | :--- | :----- |